zzzprojects/sqlbulkcopy-tutorial/docs/pages/api/sqlbulkcopy-p-batchsize.md

 Why do we recommend a SqlBulkCopy BatchSize value of 4000?

-- Not to low
+- The value is not to high
-- Not to high
+- The value is not to low

+There is a lot of article

 ### Use a Transaction
 By default, SqlBulkCopy do not use a transaction.